Real Estate Tax Exemptions

 Property ownership by a charity does not guarantee qualification.

 How is this property being used?
 When completing the application, be specific about how the property is used.

 Do not give conclusions such as charitable purpose, public worship, or public purpose.
 The Ohio Department of Taxation may set a hearing where the applicant must present a witness to accurately describe the use of the property.
 A notice of at least 10 days will be given including the time and place of hearing.

 Special assessments are not eligible for Real Estate Tax Exemption and must be paid indefinitely.

-Examples of generally accepted groups:
+Examples of generally accepted uses:

 o Owned by Public Schools, Churches and Colleges (Universities)

 o (Privately Owned) Schools, Colleges

 o Owned by Veteran Organizations such as VFWs, Amvets, American Legions